trinodb/trino/presto-docs/src/main/sphinx/optimizer/pushdown.rst

 Limitations
 -----------

-Push down does not support a number of more complex statements:
+Pushdown does not support a number of more complex statements:

 * complex grouping operations such as ``ROLLUP``, ``CUBE``, or ``GROUPING SETS``
 * expressions inside the aggregation function call: ``sum(a * b)``